QuentinRa/blog.quentinra.dev/info/ocaml/interm/exercises.md

 <pre><code class="language-ocaml"
 >let contenu_gc (x : brin) : float =
-  (* we increase the score by 1 each time we found a C or G. Then check the reste of the brin.
-If there is nothing more to check, then we process and evaluate the gc content. *) let rec acc (b : brin) (score : float) (size: float) = match b with
+  (* we increase the score by 1 each time we found a C or G. Then check the rest of the brin.
+If there is nothing more to check, then we process and evaluate the score. *) let rec acc (b : brin) (score : float) (size: float) = match b with
     | [] -> score /. size
     | first::other ->